Nursing, BSN

 Additional Requirements

 Before sophomore year, clearances must be obtained.
 These include a cleared child abuse check, a cleared criminal record check from the state of Pennsylvania and primary residence state, a cleared FBI nationwide fingerprint check, and a negative urine drug screen.
+At this time, Covid vaccinations are a requirement of the program.
 Please review the current BSN Handbook for additional requirements.

 Why Take This Major?